Elderberry Tart makes the most of this delicious foraged fruit. Elderberries & a cassis flavoured custard fill this butter pastry shell – Yum!

 Prepare the filling:

-- Whisk together the eggs, cream, plain flour and creme de cassis until smooth.
+- Whisk together the eggs, sugar, cream, plain flour and creme de cassis until smooth.

 - Place the elderberries in the pastry case and pour over the creamy filling.